Surfing Competitions on Oahu’s North Shore

 -Get to the beach early to score a good parking spot and avoid traffic.

 -Pick up your own or any other trash on the beach.
 Malama ka ‘aina (take care of the land).

 -Be polite and courteous to the local residents.
 They have to live with events and crowds in their driveways and backyards.

 -Heed the lifeguard’s warnings.
 During the winter months, waves can double in size within an hour.

 -Show aloha to others.
 Say hi, don’t be in a hurry, stop and wait for people crossing the road, stop and let people out of their driveway and say thanks when you change lanes in front of someone.

 -Bring a reusable water bottle.
 Water filling stations are available at all contest sites.

 -Take public transportation and avoid parking hassles.
 North Shore buses are Routes 52, 55, 88A, and you can also park at Turtle Bay Resort and ride their hourly shuttles ($20-25 fee round-trip).
-DO NOT

 -Smoke or leave cigarette butts in the sand.
 Enjoy the fresh Pacific air and respect the rights of athletes and other visitors to clean air.
 If you must smoke, use a butt container.